ABOUT THE ARTIST

 Norman Gardner was a New York-born artist with career spanning more than seventy years.
 He received a bachelor degree in Mechanical Engineering from City College of New York and went on to obtain a masters degree in Fine Arts from Pratt Institute, being offered a position on the faculty, even before having finished his own studies there.
 Gardner then taught in the art school for the next twelve years.

 Gardner began sculpting by carving wood.
-He evolved to produce his own unique style of sculptures, using combinations of bronze, silver, gold and stainless steel.
+He could produce a novelty like the above wood “ball” and chain and sell it, while still a child.
+He evolved to produce his own unique style of sculptures, using combinations of wood, bronze, silver, gold and stainless steel.
 His first gallery showing occurred in the mid-sixties, at the Schoneman Gallery, then one of the premier galleries in New York City.
 Gardner walked in with one of his silver sculptures and the gallery owner immediately put it on display in the window.
 By the next day, the piece was sold.
-Since then, Gardner has shown his pieces in upwards of fifty galleries, both in the U.S. and internationally.
-He has produced a wide array of sculptural pieces, ranging from small, ornamental pieces, to larger-than-life outdoor monumental pieces and has sold hundreds of his works over the years.

 Gardner’s sculptural work places an emphasis on planes, shapes, spaces and intersections, giving his work a dimensionality and universality.
-He was inspired early on by Archipinko, Dubuffet and Picasso, and his work has a playful beauty and frequently displays a distinct sense of humor, that is a result of his uncanny sense of sensuality, combined with more frank absurdist reality.
-While unmistakably an accomplished sculptor, Gardner was very much an artistic “Renaissance Man” who pursued many diverse artistic endeavors, including painting, drawing, print-making, photography, jewelry-making, knitting, landscaping, book-binding, wood-working, prose and poetry writing, creating mosaics and collages, as well as producing creations through many other media.
+He was inspired early on by Archipinko, Dubuffet and Picasso, and his work has a playful sensuality, evokes harmonious beauty, and frequently evinces a distinct sense of humor, a blend of Gardner’s uncanny yet quirky sense of humor.
+At times, his work penetrates through to a more frank absurdist reality, such as when impregnated.
+While unmistakably an accomplished sculptor, Gardner was very much an artistic Renaissance Man, who pursued many diverse artistic endeavors, spanning painting, drawing, print-making, photography, jewelry-making, knitting, mosaics, collage, landscape architecture, book-binding, woodworking, written prose and poetry, chocolate-making and more.